Degradation & Insolation Corrected CUF

 4. Corrected CUF ≈ 20.86%

-Corrected CUF ≈ 20.9%.
-Use this for fair benchmarking.
+Corrected CUF ≈ 20.9% under the stated degradation and insolation assumptions.
+Use this value for fair relative benchmarking.

 Typical Degradation Rates for Common PV Modules